joetaylor132/PythonCalculator/README.md

 However if  you're sturggling to understand the code or would like me to update it with a commmented version then feel free to contact me :)

-Hope this helps enthusiasts, students and whoever else it ma benefit!
+Hope this helps enthusiasts, students and whoever else it may benefit!